zicht/zss/docs/grid.md

 # Grid

-The grid object is a way to place your components onto a view, similar to the well-known Bootstrap grid.
+The ZSS rid object is a way to align your components onto a view, similar to the well-known Bootstrap grid.

 ## Using the grid

 1. Create a grid container.
-2. Add a row that holds your columns to the container.
+2. Add a row that will contain your columns.
 3. Add one or more columns to the row.

 ### The grid container